nicoDs96/SmartMuseum/Architecture.md

 The system can be easily integrated with already existing services.
 All those microservices are accessed thanks to a middleware that exposes a uniform API for the consumers.
 The system, even if very simple in the beginning, can evolve to be very complex with very little effort and provide a variety of features and improvements.

+### Nucleo Boards
+The Nucleo boards used are of two types.
+One used as gateway inside the museum is thought to be chosen either with integrated BLE and LoRa or with extension boards, it is a matter of costs principally.
+The other boards will be in charge of collecting environmental sensors data and to send them to the Gateway board.
+The gateway board will aggregate and send to the Broker and, based on the received measures, will control the actuators.
+From the broker, the Middleware will be in charge of consuming them and store them in the DB.
+The API will provide a uniform interface to clients to either real-time data (from the broker) and historical data (from DB).

+### Broker
+The broker will just collect data from the boards when published.
+As initial solution we will propose to the museum to collect environmental data in aggregated from (for example avg min and max temperature of a given time range).
+Based on this proposal we decided to use TheThingsNetwork and use their sdk to consume those data given their open source and free-to-use philosophy.
+Also this choice allows us to choose an energy saving policy for communication according to our needs.
+In any case, the possibility to interact with a MQTT broker is also provided, so that when a more specific measure is needed we can require it.
+This solution, together with the possibility of on-demand billing offered by AWS allows us to make the solution sustainable.

 ### Museum API
 The Middleware API exposes all the museum services, it will allow a transparent and uniform communication between things, database and dashboard.
 It will also easily allow to integrate new feature given its modularity structure.